aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

     cd demo-open-search
     npm init

 While we’re at it let’s also install `OpenSearch JavaScript client  <https://github.com/opensearch-project/opensearch-js>`_.
-Follow its readme for instructions.
+Follow its README file for instructions.

 Next add an empty ``index.js`` file into the project and open it with your favourite editor.
 We’ll be adding code into this file and running the methods from the command line.